bharat-thotakura/qLDPC/README.md

 ### GAP

 Some features in `qLDPC` require an installation of the computer algebra system [GAP](https://www.gap-system.org/).
-If you use linux or macOS and use a `conda` to manage your python environment, you can obtain `gap` by running `conda install -c conda-forge gap`.
-Unfortunately, I have not figured out how to install [GAP](https://www.gap-system.org/) in a `qldpc`-compatible way on Windows.
+If you use linux or macOS and use a `conda` to manage your python environment, you can obtain GAP by running `conda install -c conda-forge gap`.
+Unfortunately, I have not figured out how to install [GAP](https://www.gap-system.org/) in a `qLDPC`-compatible way on Windows.
 If you figure this out, [please let me know](https://github.com/qLDPCOrg/qLDPC/issues/294)!

 ## 🚀 Features